top of page

 Rolei 35 S with Voigtlander rangefinder

-The distance determined on the rangefinder is transferred manually to the lens.
-This means that pictures with an open aperture and close-up are possible without any problems.
+The distance measured on the rangefinder is then manually transferred to the lens.
+This makes shooting wide open or taking close-up shots completely hassle-free.

 Rollei 35 S rangefinder by Voigtländer